VincentYCYao/Vincent-DeepLearning-Blog/MyProject.md

 **Updates**

-* **[Oct 27 2020]** a prototype for automatic cartilage thickness quantification is under beta test, using both public MRI data from OAI and non-public data collected in Prince of Wales Hospital, N.T., Hong Kong
+* **[Oct 27 2020]** a prototype for automatic cartilage thickness quantification is under beta test, using both public MRI data from the [Osteoarthritis Initiative (OAI)](https://nda.nih.gov/oai/) and non-public data collected in Prince of Wales Hospital, N.T., Hong Kong